Bodagama Chandima: Mission

 Starting as a novice monk¸ Chandima has studied, taught, practiced, and spread Buddhism.

-He ordained more than a hundred Sri Lankan, Nepalese and Myanmar male and female novices, directed to different monasteries in Sri Lanka to train in Buddhist doctrines and discipline.
-From 2001 training programmes in meditation and monastery discipline code have been held for young monks studying in higher educational institutes, including universities and teacher training institutes.
+He ordained more than one hundred Sri Lankan, Nepalese and Myanmar male and female novices, directed to different monasteries in Sri Lanka to train in Buddhist doctrines and discipline.
+From 2001 training programmes in meditation and monastery discipline have been held for young monks studying in higher education, including universities and teacher training institutes.
 From 1999 to 2001, Dhamma School textbooks to the value of sixteen million Sri Lankan Rupees were published and distributed for Sunday Dhamma Schools with the help of the Corporate Body of the Buddha Education Foundation in Taiwan.
 Chandima supports a number of international Buddhist organizations.
 In 2010 he attended the World Buddhist Council in Hong Kong, and became a director of the organization.

 In 1999, he offered scholarships for medical students, school children and young monks in Sri Lanka.
-And also, scholarships were awarded to the monks coming from India, Nepal, and Bangladesh to study in Sri Lanka.
+Scholarships were awarded to the monks coming from India, Nepal, and Bangladesh to study in Sri Lanka.

 From 1999 medical groups from Taiwan and Malaysia went to Sri Lanka, especially to remote areas and to those torn by the civil war.
 Hundreds of millions of Sri Lankan Rupees were donated to sixty flood-devastated Buddhist temples in Galle, Matara, Hambantota and Badulla districts in 2003.
 Buddhist monks living in rural areas are offered financial and other requisites.